Toocanzs/AnkiJapaneseCardRandomizer/config.md

 * `limitedToTheseDecks` Every sub section has a the ability to limit it to only certain deck names.
 Please note that the true deck name might differ from what's displayed visually.
-To get the correct deck name click the options/gear icon and click "rename" and copy the text
+To get the correct deck name click the options/gear icon and click "rename" and copy the text.
+Both this and `globalDeckLimitation` support wildcards.
+For example `japanese*` will match `japanese kanji`,  `japanese sentences` etc.
 * `globalDeckLimitation` This is for convenience if you just want all the features enabled but only for certain decks.
 This saves you having to enter the deck name in the `limitedToTheseDecks` for every option.
     * Note: For a feature to be enabled the card must be apart of a deck in the `globalDeckLimitation` AND `limitedToTheseDecks` for that feature.
 So if you have a global deck limit of `["Deck A"]` and the font randomizer has a deck limit of `["Deck B"]`, then Deck A will not have the font randomizer enabled, because the global deck limiter restricts that.